What are the odds?

 Implementation

-I decided to go with an array of 52 numbers, 1 - 52.
+I decided to go with an array of 52 numbers.
+1 - 52.
 It just looks good.
-Also its a nice challenge for the algorithms so there is a bit of time to visualize the sorting.
-Setting up the sorting was pretty annoying.
+A randomized array of 52 numbers is also complex enough that it takes the algorithms some time to sort so it is fun to watch.
+Setting up the sorting was pretty annoying to be honest.
 The math for the different algorithms is available online and easy enough to make your own version of.
 I wrote this originally in javascript with types using jsdoc comments… then I realized I was doing types without out the niceties of typescript with worse looking code.
 So I ended up doing a rewrite in typescript eventually.
+The logic around the data from the svelte component to the algorithms and back was a bit tricky to get right.

 After setting this up I was sitting and staring at my different sorting algorithms go.
 The amazing inefficiency of buble-sort, the mesmerizing back and forth of cocktail-sort, the structure of heap-sort and the efficiency of quick-sort, I started wondering about the maths of this.